b0b90/awesome-cubbbix-tools/README.md

 - [10 Common Computer Problems Small Businesses Face (And How to Avoid Them)](https://cubbbix.com/blog/10-common-computer-problems-small-businesses-face-and-how-to-avoid-them/) — Expert IT tips to prevent downtime, data loss, and cybersecurity risks for small businesses.
 - [10 Daily Habits That Improve Productivity Without Working Longer](https://cubbbix.com/blog/10-daily-habits-improve-productivity-without-working-longer/) — Science-backed habits for sustainable output, featuring Thrive Global's research on well-being and recovery.
 - [AI Regulation News July 2026: The August Reckoning, US Preemption Battle, and 15 Countries Update](https://cubbbix.com/blog/ai-regulation-news-july-2026-global-update/) — The third edition of our AI regulation series: EU August 2 enforcement deadline, US Senate preemption vote, China's July 15 companion AI rules, and updates from 15 countries.
+- [Top 10 French Learning Resources in 2026: The Definitive Guide](https://cubbbix.com/blog/top-french-learning-resources-2026/) — We researched and ranked the 10 best French learning resources for 2026, from Duolingo and Pimsleur to TV5MONDE and italki.
+Includes a practical study plan.

 ---